-I first started collaborating with Graphis around 1996, whilst maintaining my own practice as an independent artist, and we've completed many projects, spanning many many commissions ever since.
-I'm now more visible as a client facing consultant as well, which has been fun, challenging & a great learning curve.
-I have learnt so, so much about so, so much.
+I first started collaborating with Graphis around 1996, and since then we've completed many projects together, spanning many many commissions.
+Returning from London, there was an opportunity to become a client facing consultant that I leapt at & I have learnt so, so much about so, so much.
 Its an amazing opportunity to develop professionally & to continue to collaborate with other artists and clients on a wide range of projects in a variety of international locations.
 We often commission unique artworks and support local art practices wherever the client location may be.
-Its a design challenge/solution activity and it fascinates me still.
+Its an exciting design challenge/solution activity and it fascinates me.

-Also, I must admit, its a much much better answer to that "so what do you do?" question, if I say I’m an art consultant, rather than "oh, I’m... an... artist..."
-I’m sure it illuminates nothing at all to those asking, but it sounds so convincingly important.
-And no one gets artworker, any more than proclaming 'artist' does; I mean people always, always then say, "what kind of artist and then what do you say?
-And being an art consultant is an unbelievably great job for lots of reasons.
+Also, I must admit, its a much much better answer to that "so what do you do?" question, if I say I’m an art consultant, rather than "oh, I’m... an... artist..." it sounds so convincingly important.
+And its so cool!

 See gallery for artwork images.

 Thus far, 2017 is shaping up ok.
-I'm currently working on a commission for a 5 star hotel/resort and looking down the barrel of a second year of homeschooling and everything will be alright.
+I'm currently working on a commission for a 5 star hotel/resort and looking down the barrel of another year of homeschooling and everything will be alright.
 It really will.

 Studio be like: